Water Wizards Swim Team

-Team Breakfasts: During July, every Wednesday will be a different themed breakfast for the team.
+Team Breakfasts: During July, designated Wednesdays will be a different themed breakfast for the team.
 Bagels, Cereal and Donuts are provided by the parents of swimmers.
 Keep your eyes open for sign ups.

 Lip Sync: No swim season is complete without the Lip Sync Night!
-Friday, July 19, 6:30 pm.
-Pool set up for the Home A Meet will follow Lip Sync.
+Friday, July 17, 6:30 pm.

 Trophies: Trophies are awarded to all swimmers at the Swim Banquet.
 The height of the trophy will depend on how many points the swimmer contributed to the team scores, throughout the season.